bkalp2023/fast_file_picker/README.md

 | Pick a folder    | ✅      | ✅    | ✅  | ✅      |
 | Pick a save path | ✅      | ✅    | ❌  | ❌      |

-File pickers based on [file_selector](https://pub.dev/packages/file_selector) with the following differences:
+[fc_file_picker_util] is based on [file_selector](https://pub.dev/packages/file_selector) with the following differences:

-- Support picking a directory on iOS.
+- Support picking a folder on iOS, which returns a URL.
-- Picking a directory on macOS can be configured to return a path or a URL.
+- Picking folder on macOS returns both path and URL.
+- Picking folder on Android returns an SAF Uri (which supports both internal and external storage).
+  - For SAF APIs on Flutter, refer to [saf_stream](https://pub.dev/packages/saf_stream) and [saf_util](https://pub.dev/packages/saf_util).

 ## Usage